Dornan was the representative for California’s 46th congressional district and was a Republican. He served from 1993 to 1996.

 He was previously the representative for California’s 38th congressional district as a Republican from 1985 to 1992; and the representative for California’s 27th congressional district as a Republican from 1977 to 1982.

-Each dot in the chart below was a member of the House of Representatives in 1996.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Dornan is shown as a purple triangle. (analysis methodology)
+Dornan is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot was a member of the House of Representatives in 1996 positioned according to our ideology score (left to right) and our leadership score (leaders are toward the top).

 Dornan sponsored bills primarily in these issue areas:

 Government Operations and Politics (19%) Armed Forces and National Security (17%) Health (12%) Civil Rights and Liberties, Minority Issues (11%) Law (11%) International Affairs (10%) Taxation (9%) Labor and Employment (9%)